What is Space for Cycling?

-London Cycling Campaigns' elected Policy Forum developed six Space for Cycling policy measures or themes, which we believe are most important to make your neighbourhood safe and inviting for everyone to cycle.
+London Cycling Campaigns' elected Policy Forum developed six Space for Cycling policy measures or themes, which we believe are most important to make neighbourhoods safe and inviting for everyone to cycle.

 - Areas without through motor traffic

 - Protected space on main roads/major junctions

 - Safe cycle routes through parks and green spaces

 - 20mph speed limits